 Don’t send emails to your whole user base indiscriminately

 Before contacting your customers during challenging times, question if you really need to message them at all.
 Are you providing them with something of value, or adding to information overload?

-Rely on Saved replies to keep your team in the loop and up to date
+Rely on Macros to keep your team in the loop and up to date